 - Credit card refund: Settlement declines can be hard or soft, just as with authorizations.
 In regions that support an immediate decline response for refunds, we will return Settlement Declined if the processor responds with a hard decline.

 The transaction has not yet fully settled.
 This status is rare, and it does not always indicate a problem with settlement.
 Only certain types of transactions can be affected.

 - If not using multiple partial settlements: Almost all Settlement Pending PayPal transactions will settle without intervention, so we always return a successful result.
 In general, you can expect these to be updated to Settled within a few days as we confirm their status with PayPal.
-In the rare case we cannot settle a Settlement Pending transaction, we'll contact you to resolve the issue.
+In the rare case we can't settle a Settlement Pending transaction, we'll contact you to resolve the issue.

 - Credit card, Android Pay, and Apple Pay sales: You will only see Settlement Pending authorizations if you have contacted us to enable a specific API feature that uses this status.

 The processor declined the verification.
 The processor response code has information about why the verification was declined.